Masamitsu1025/ruhmi-framework-mcu/README.md

-# MERA 2.3.1 Release - MCU
+# RUHMI 2.3.1 Release - MCU

-The present package provides the MERA software stack with support for MCUs and Ethos-U55 support.
+The present package provides the RUHMI software stack with support for MCUs and Ethos-U55 support.

 ## Software stack overview

- * `sample_e2studio_ethos_projects` contains e2Studio projects for Renesas RA8P1 boards showcasing
-    inference of several ML models deployed using the MERA compiler with the Ethos support enabled.

- * `install` contains PIP package of MERA 2.3.1 MCU
+ * `install` contains PIP package of RUHMI 2.3.1 MCU
- * `scripts` contains python scripts to showcase the MERA API for model quantization and deployment of TFLite, ONNX and Torch models on MCU and Ethos targets
+ * `scripts` contains python scripts to showcase the RUHMI API for model quantization and deployment of TFLite, ONNX and Torch models on MCU and Ethos targets

- * `models_fp32` directory with the models used on the MERA Quantizer + MCU demo
+ * `models_fp32` directory with the models used on the RUHMI Quantizer + MCU demo
- * `models_fp32_ethos` directory with the models used on the MERA Quantizer + Ethos-U55 demo
+ * `models_fp32_ethos` directory with the models used on the RUHMI Quantizer + Ethos-U55 demo
- * `models_int8` directory with third-party quantized models used for the MERA MCU deployment demo
+ * `models_int8` directory with third-party quantized models used for the RUHMI MCU deployment demo

-## e2Studio Projects

-Under the directory `sample_e2studio_ethos_projects` you can find pre-generated projects for different models of interest as Wav2Letter, RNNoise, Yolo and others.

-These should be ready to use out of the box from an installation of e2studio that contains FSP 5.7.0 and support for the EK-RA8P1 WSB boards with device R7KA8P1KFLCAC.

 The versions of e2studio and components used are: